The Company Administration Process – Simplified

-- The Company exits the administration process and continues a a going concern, albeit in restructured form, or
+- The Company exits the administration process and continues as a going concern, albeit in restructured form, or

-- A Company Voluntary Arrangement is put in place, or, if the administration has not been able to restructure and/or find a buyer, then the likely outcome is either a CVL, Compulsory Liquidation or Dissolution.
+- A Company Voluntary Arrangement is put in place, or, if the administration has not been able to restructure and/or find a buyer, then the likely outcome is a process of liquidation, either a Creditors Voluntary Liquidation, Compulsory Liquidation or Dissolution.

 Contact us for Help and Advice on the Company Administration Process